Luke Mbete

-Luke Mbete-Tabu (born 18 September 2003) is an English professional footballer who plays as a left-back or centre-back for club Manchester City.
+Luke Mbete-Tabu (born 18 September 2003) is an English professional footballer who plays as a left-back or centre-back, most recently for club Manchester City.

 Early life

 Luke Mbete was born in Westminster, England to Congolese parents.
 He has 3 siblings and is a twin.
 He has a fervent passion for football, and it showed evidently as he partook in football matches during primary school and secondary school.
-He attended Our Lady of Grace Primary School and St Gregory's Catholic Science College in Harrow, England.
+He attended Jesus and Mary Convent and St Mary Magdalen Junior School and St Gregory's Catholic Science College in Harrow, England.

 Club career

 Born in London, Mbete joined Brentford as a child.
 When they closed their academy in 2016 he joined Manchester City.
 In November 2020 he started for the City side that defeated Chelsea in the final of the FA Youth Cup.
-On 21 September 2021, he made his professional debut when he was named in the starting line up for Manchester City's EFL Cup tie against Wycombe Wanderers.
+On 21 September 2021, Mbete made his professional debut when he was named in the starting line up for Manchester City's EFL Cup tie against Wycombe Wanderers.

 Mbete was loaned to Huddersfield Town for the 2022–23 season.
 However, the loan was cut short and on 31 January 2023, he joined Bolton Wanderers on loan for the remainder of the season.
 On 14 February, he scored his first goal in senior football, scoring the second goal in a 5–0 win over Milton Keynes Dons.
-On 2 April, Bolton won 4–0 against Plymouth Argyle in the 2023 EFL Trophy final He did not make the match day squad, though still received a medal as he had played in the semi-final.
+On 2 April, Bolton won 4–0 against Plymouth Argyle in the 2023 EFL Trophy final.
+He did not make the match day squad, though still received a medal as he had played in the semi-final.

 On 26 August 2023, Mbete moved on a season-long loan to Den Bosch in the Netherlands.

-On 12 August 2024, he signed for Northampton Town on another season-long loan.
+On 12 August 2024, Mbete signed for Northampton Town on another season-long loan.
 His season was hampered by a hamstring injury sustained whilst playing against Bolton Wanderers on 1 October.
 He returned to first team action on 22 March 2025 against Blackpool.

+Mbete departed Manchester City ahead of the 2026–27 season.